 The Rolex Submariner ref.
 16610LV

-Rolex has a history of marking the key birthdays of a number of its icons with some kind of out-of-the-ordinary celebration.
-In 2003 it was the Submariner’s turn, on the occasion of its 50th anniversary.
+Rolex has a history of marking the key birthdays of a number of its icons with some kind of out-of-the-ordinary celebration, and in 2003, the Rolex Submariner celebrated its 50th anniversary.
 The world’s most famous luxury dive watch marked its half-century in style with the release of the ref.
 16610LV, not only the first Submariner to be fitted with a black Maxi dial, but also the first to have a green bezel.

 Major departure that it was for the model, it became something of an opinion splitter.
 There had been variations on the traditional black bezeled pieces before – blue versions (although only on gold and two-tone pieces) being the most common; however, the emerald surround on this anniversary edition led to it picking up a nickname from both the ‘for’ and ‘against’ camps.
 Those who loved the new colorway called it the Kermit; those less keen christened it the Vomit Sub.